hapticallyspeaking/hapticallyspeaking.github.io/resources.md

             </ul>
         </div>
         <div>
-            To order the braille book for this project, please <a href="mailto:hapticallyspeaking@gmail.com">contact us</a>.
+            To order the braille book for this project, please <a href="mailto:hapticallyspeaking@gmail.com?subject=Lunar Craters Tactile Book">contact us</a>.
         </div>
     </div>
 </div>